Sagnac effect: History

 The Michelson–Morley experiment of 1887 had suggested that the hypothetical luminiferous aether, if it existed, was completely dragged by the Earth.
 To test this hypothesis, Oliver Lodge in 1897 proposed that a giant ring interferometer be constructed to measure the rotation of the Earth; a similar suggestion was made by Albert Abraham Michelson in 1904.
 They hoped that with such an interferometer, it would be possible to decide between a stationary aether, versus aethers which are partially or completely dragged by the Earth.
 That is, if the hypothetical aether were carried along by the Earth (or by the interferometer) the result would be negative, while a stationary aether would give a positive result.

-An experiment conducted in 1911 by Franz Harress, aimed at making measurements of the Fresnel drag of light propagating through moving glass, was in 1920 recognized by Max von Laue as actually constituting a Sagnac experiment.
-Not aware of the Sagnac effect, Harress had realized the presence of an "unexpected bias" in his measurements, but was unable to explain its cause.

-The first description of the Sagnac effect in the framework of special relativity was done by Laue in 1911, two years before Sagnac conducted his experiment.
+The first description of the Sagnac effect in the framework of special relativity was done by Max von Laue in 1911, two years before Sagnac conducted his experiment.
 By continuing the theoretical work of Michelson (1904), von Laue confined himself to an inertial frame of reference (which he called a "valid" reference frame), and in a footnote he wrote "a system which rotates in respect to a valid system $K^0$ is not valid".
 Assuming constant light speed $c$, and setting the rotational velocity as $\omega$, he computed the propagation time $\tau_{+}$ of one ray and $\tau_{-}$ of the counter-propagating ray, and consequently obtained the time difference $\Delta\tau=\tau_{+}-\tau_{-}$.
 He concluded that this interferometer experiment would indeed produce (when restricted to terms of first order in $v/c$) the same positive result for both special relativity and the stationary aether (the latter he called "absolute theory" in reference to the 1895-theory of Lorentz).
 He also concluded that only complete-aether-drag models (such as the ones of Stokes or Hertz) would give a negative result.

-In practice, the first interferometry experiment aimed at observing the correlation of angular velocity and phase-shift was performed by the French scientist Georges Sagnac in 1913.
+The first interferometry experiment aimed at observing the correlation of angular velocity and phase-shift was performed by the French scientist Georges Sagnac in 1913.
 Its purpose was to detect "the effect of the relative motion of the ether".
 Sagnac believed that his results constituted proof of the existence of a stationary aether.
-However, as explained above, Max von Laue already showed in 1911 that this effect is consistent with special relativity.
+However, as explained above, von Laue already showed in 1911 that this effect is consistent with special relativity.
 Unlike the carefully prepared Michelson–Morley experiment which was set up to prove an aether wind caused by earth drag, the Sagnac experiment could not prove this type of aether wind because a universal aether would affect all parts of the rotating light equally.